joepv/joepv.github.io/_pages/hibernate.md

 #### Saving the light state

-The above scripts checked the lights that are on in your house and turned them off (if they where not excluded).
+The above scripts checked the lights that are still on in our house and turned them off (if they where not excluded).
 I saved a table with these lights and now I write this table to a global variable to use with the _arrive home_ scene.
 With this info I can turn all lights back on in the same state when we left the house.

 ```lua
 fibaro:setGlobal("SleepingLights", devicesOn:sub(1, -2)) -- remove last |